 - Worker Retraining: If you are a "displaced homemaker," veteran, formerly self-employed, get unemployment benefits or have used all your unemployment benefits.

-- WorkFirst: Available to students receiving Temporary Assistance for Needy Families (TANF).
+- WorkFirst: If you get Temporary Assistance for Needy Families (TANF).

-- Basic Food Employment & Training Program (BFET): Available to students receiving federally issued Basic Food Benefits.
+- Basic Food Employment & Training Program (BFET): If you get federally issued Basic Food Benefits.

 - Opportunity Grant: Available to low–income adults pursuing an approved program.
-Students may receive funds to cover tuition and mandatory fees up to 45 credits and up to $1,000 for books and supplies per academic year.
+You may get funds to cover tuition and required fees up to 45 credits and up to $1,000 for books and supplies each academic year.

 How to Apply

-Attend the Start Next Quarter workshop at SVI where you will learn more about eligibility, benefits and you will complete a Workforce Funding Application.
+Attend the Start Next Quarter workshop at SVI.
+You will learn more about eligibility, benefits and will complete a Workforce Funding Application.